achhabra2/kqb-scoreboard/README.md

 ### ALPHA LIMITATIONS
 Note during this alpha phase there may be bugs and minor issues you run into, here is a list of current known issues:
 1. No way to subtract from scores - so please make sure you record map results correctly
-2. Dark mode not working - currently the score boxes have a white background, looking to correctly implement a dark mode
+2. ~~Dark mode not working - currently the score boxes have a white background, looking to correctly implement a dark mode~~
+* Dark mode support added 05/10
 3. Windows keybinding and display issues as per above